 Now that you know about these 5 powerful benefits of journaling as part of your morning routine, it’s time to take action!
 For your very next morning, write down three things that you’re grateful for, re-write your bigger goals, write down one to three goals that you want to achieve today and write down your thoughts and ideas.
 Try it for yourself and let me know how you’ve experienced it!

 By the way, if you don’t have a journal yet, it doesn’t matter.
 For now, do your journaling practice on a blank piece of paper until you’ve bought a journal.
-If you are looking for the most comprehensive journal, I’d recommend you check out The Self Journal – which has templates for anything related to gratitude, goal-setting, capturing ideas and reviewing your day.
+But if you’re looking for the most comprehensive journal, I’d recommend you check out The Self Journal – which has templates for anything related to gratitude, goal-setting, capturing ideas and reviewing your day.

 To Your Personal Growth,